mirkousuelli/genetic-omni-robot/README.md

 - In launch, there is the launch file, which also includes the world initialization of the robot odometry frame.
 (The pose initialization is currently based on the bag3 bag first reading)

-- The source code has two main nodes, omni_model and omni_tester.
+- The source code has two main nodes, `omni_model` and `omni_tester`.
 While the former includes the logic which computes the odometry of the robot, both via Euler and via Runge-Kutta formulas (better explained in section 7), the latter is a debug node, built to update the user of the chosen parameters and of the odometry computed in the first node.

 - In msg is the ROS message required to publish the computed wheel velocities.

 - In script is the Python script used to optimize the robot parameters.

 ## 3. Names and meaning of the ROS parameters
-// TODO: chiedere a cudrano
+`/wheels_bag_rpm` : where wheels rpms are published directly from the ROS bag `/wheels_rpm` : where wheels rpms recomputed through the reverse kinematic are published to be matched with /wheels_bag_rpm in plotjuggler

 ## 4. TF tree structure
 ![](img/tf.jpg)